kimbo128/contextmanager/developer/README.md

 "Load the context for the UserProfile component."
 "What are the open issues affecting the Payment feature?"
 "Show me details about the upcoming Q2 Release milestone."
+"Show me all tasks with high priority status in the Authentication module."
+"What tasks need to be completed before we can start implementing the checkout flow?"
 ```

 ### Recording Session Progress